billwear/maas-rad/originals/commissioning-logs-deb-2-7-ui-2497.md

 * **CLOUD CONFIG QUERY:** a cloud-init query is used to retrieve cloud instance metadata used by cloud-init when booting an instance.
 This section shows the specific metadata retrieved during cloud-init query for this machine.
 * **CPU CORE COUNT AND MODEL:** the data produced here is similar to the output you could retrieve by running `nproc` and then attempting a `cat /sys/devices/cpu/caps/pmu_name` -- and so on.
 There several ways to retrieve this info, but all can produce the number and type of CPU(s) available.
 * **PCI INFO:** the devices, real or virtual, that are connected to the machine via PCI (Peripheral Component Interconnect) bus.
-* **USB INFO:** the devices, real or virtual, that are connected to the machien via USB bus.
+* **USB INFO:** the devices, real or virtual, that are connected to the machine via USB bus.
 * **MODALIASES:** a modalias is a sysfs technique to capture the information that a hardware item exposes to the kernel, with the file basically providing a template or structure for this information.
 Each of the entries in this list describe one particular part of the machine's (real or virtual) hardware, down to the level of alarm timers, framebuffers, and even speakers.
 In the event of a bug, this information can help your support engineer (or yourself) understand exactly what hardware is configured for this machine.
 * **SERIAL PORTS:** this section just lists the serial devices made available on this machine.
-* **NETWORK INTERFACES:** summarizes the network interfaces available on this machine -- essentially an abbreviated version of the output from some form of an `ip` command.
+* **NETWORK INTERFACES:** summarises the network interfaces available on this machine -- essentially an abbreviated version of the output from some form of an `ip` command.
 * **BLOCK DEVICE SUMMARY:** a thumbnail sketch of the block devices (usually storage) available on this machine.
 * **#dmidecode...:** this section presents the basic DMI data, including the BIOS type, extent, size, and table location.
 * **DMI DATA:** the raw (undecoded) DMI table for this machine, presented for verification of the following DMI data sections, if desired.